crcx/retroforth/RETRO-Book.md

 I've had issues building on Linux in the past.
 The GNU toolchain can be quite problematic.

-If the build fails, try:

-    make -f GNUmakefile

-or:

-    mv GNUmakefile Makefile
-    make

-If none of these work, contact Charles with details and he will work on finding a fix.
+If the build fails please contact Charles with details and he will work on finding a fix.

 # Building RETRO on macOS